minitz/minitz/README.md

   `php compresstz.php > tz_coords.h`

-  You can then re-compile the C code and re-run the regression test but note that if you added any polygons or changed the order, you will also need to re-arrange the regression test order to suit.
+  This will be performed automatically if the JSON file has been updated whenever "make" or "make test" are executed, prior to compiling the C code.
+Once the code has been re-compiled, it will use the new data.
+You should run the regression test ("make test") after making changes but note that if you added any polygons or changed the order, you will also need to re-arrange the regression test order to suit.